Dbross/PWDFT/doc/developers/index.rst

 * Performance profiling

 **Getting Started**:
-1. Read the :doc:`code_structure` to understand the codebase
+1. Review the codebase structure to understand the organization
-2. Review :doc:`contributing` for contribution guidelines
-3. Set up the development environment
+2. Set up the development environment
-4. Run the test suite
+3. Run the test suite
+4. Follow contribution guidelines

 **Code Organization**:
 * Core SCF algorithms in `Nwpw/nwpwlib/`
 * System classification in `Nwpw/nwpwlib/utilities/`
 * Input parsing in `Nwpw/nwpwlib/Control/`
 * Parallelization in `Nwpw/nwpwlib/D3dB/`

-For detailed information about the code structure, see :doc:`code_structure`.
-For contribution guidelines, see :doc:`contributing`.
-For testing procedures, see :doc:`testing`.
+* NaN detection and fallback recovery in energy computation modules

+**Recent Development Focus**:
+* Enhanced numerical stability with NaN detection
+* Improved SCF convergence with adaptive fallback mechanisms
+* Comprehensive error handling and recovery strategies

+**Contributing**:
+* Follow the existing code style and conventions
+* Add appropriate documentation for new features
+* Include tests for new functionality
+* Update this documentation when adding new features

+For more information, see the main documentation sections and source code comments.